openaps/docs/docs/docs/walkthrough/phase-2/update-your-rig.md

 #### Recommended: To get the new stuff from the newest released master version of oref0

-1. `cd ~/src/oref0 && git checkout master && sudo npm install -g oref0`
+1. `cd ~/src/oref0 && git checkout master && git pull && sudo npm install -g oref0`

 #### Optional: To get on "dev" branch to test even more recently added new stuff